Eien2/ProM/README.md

 - Discord: eien_01

 **4. FAQ**
-- For now, the page has only support for PC users.
+- For now, the page only supports PC users.
 - Mobile support will be in the future.

 **5. preview**